anfelespitia/ABookTrackingApp/README.md

 # My Reads project
 This is the repository that contains the code for The MyReads app.
 This app is built as the out of class project for Udacity's Nanodegree Front-End Web Developer.

+## Project description

+The aim of this application is to allow the user to keep track of their own personal library.
+It includes a list of the books that are already in their possession or those in their wishlist.
+Each of these books will be grouped in three _shelves_ depending on their status:

+* Currently reading
+* Want to read
+* Read

+The user will be able to change a book status anytime, as well as add new titles to their collection or remove items from their library.

 ## Table of Contents

 * [`Getting Started`](#GettingStarted)